mohamadmoin/KavoshSite/README.md

 4. **Attribution**:
    - Adds proper attribution to the end of the blog post
    - Links to the photographer and Pexels as required by guidelines

+## Analytics & User Tracking

+The project includes comprehensive analytics tracking using Google Tag Manager (GTM) and Google Analytics 4 (GA4):

+### Features

+- **Page View Tracking**: Automatically tracks page views across the site
+- **Event Tracking**: Tracks user interactions like button clicks and form submissions
+- **Custom Events**: Supports custom event tracking for specific business needs
+- **Blog Post Analytics**: Tracks blog post views and engagement

+### Implementation

+- Google Tag Manager is used as the central hub for all tracking scripts
+- Google Analytics 4 is configured through GTM
+- Custom hooks make it easy to track events from any component

+For detailed documentation, see [Analytics Implementation Guide](frontend2/docs/ANALYTICS.md).